 Back from those days where I was afraid to deal with anything real until I’ve got to face a painful reality that I could not really imagine how to deal with.

-What’s the painful reality?
+What’s a painful reality?
 That I — am sick, alone, and dying — anytime soon!

 Hearing those three little words, “You have cancer” makes me confused and scared that I could not bear to tell anyone.